 Reclassifications

-Certain prior year amounts in the consolidated financial statements have been reclassified to conform to 2013 presentation.
+Certain prior year amounts in the consolidated financial statements have been reclassified to conform to the 2014 presentation.
+Reclassifications did not impact net income, total assets or total liabilities, or statement of cash flow classifications.

 Cash and Cash Equivalents